Humpback Whales (Megaptera novaeangliae) off Canada’s East Coast

 Having Fun

-One of the highlights of our camera club’sphotography year here on the east coast of Newfoundand, Canada, is our whale watching excursions, and the species of choice for most of us is the huge, and often very active, Humpback.
+One of the highlights of our camera club’sphotography year here on the east coast of Newfoundand, , is our watching excursions, and the species of choice for most of us is the huge, and often very active, .
 A full-grown Humpback can be 40-50 feet long and weigh over 40 tons.
 They migrate here, primarily in July and August every year, to fatten up on the plentiful smaller fish, such as Capelin and Herring, before returning to the tropics once again to breed and give birth.
 Interestingly, most of their annual food intake is during the summer in the northern waters, and they live primarily off their body fat in the winter in the southern waters.

 Additional interesting data on the Humpbacks can readily be found on the internet, so this article is more to relate our experiences with these behemoths.